johnkismet/star-power/README.md

    a.
 Make sure you do this before trying to the next steps, or else you may be confused by ngrok receiving the slack events but the bot isn't working.

-5. Use [Ngrok](https://ngrok.com/) to set up localhost tunnel
+5. Use [Ngrok](https://ngrok.com/) to set TWO localhost tunnels

+   a. `ngrok http { desired port number }`

+   B. `ngrok http { different desired port number }`

+6. Take the firt HTTPS forwarding address and change the Request URL on the [Slack Event Subscriptions page](https://api.slack.com/apps/A01SB6HNPCZ/event-subscriptions?)

    a.
-Syntax: `ngrok http { desired port number }`

-6. Take the HTTPS forwarding address and change the Request URL on the [Slack Event Subscriptions page](https://api.slack.com/apps/A01SB6HNPCZ/event-subscriptions?)

-   a.
 Make sure you append /slack/events to the end of the forwarding address

    b.
 Also make sure Slack can verify the link

+7. Take the second HTTPS forwards address and change the request URL for Slack's [interactivity and Shortcuts page](https://api.slack.com/apps/A01SB6HNPCZ/interactive-messages?)

+   a.
+Make sure you append /interactive-endpoint to the end of the forwarding address

 ## Reward Ideas